 Because of the severity of these deadlines, any parent pursuing compensation for their child might benefit from contacting a hardworking cerebral palsy lawyer for help with a Michigan claim.

-If an infant suffers cerebral palsy due to the careless, reckless, or otherwise negligent behavior of a medical professional, the family may have legal recourse.
+If a newborn suffered cerebral palsy due to negligence by a medical professional, the family may have legal recourse.
 Cerebral palsy is a serious medical condition that might affect the future social, academic, and vocational pursuits of your child.
 Furthermore, the treatments can result in significant expense over their lifetime.

 Cerebral Palsy References and Resources